fluffy-critter/bandcrash/README.md

 To use it, you'll need to install LAME, oggenc, and FLAC; on macOS you can install these via [homebrew](https://brew.sh/), on Linux you can use your system's package manager, and on Windows you're on your own.

+### Command-line

-You'll also need to install [Python](https://python.org), after which you can install Bandcrash with:
+For the command-line version, the suggested approach is to install [Python](https://python.org), after which you can install Bandcrash with:

 ```
 pip install bandcrash